Long-legged bat: Distribution and habitat

-The very first specimen of M. macrophyllum was discovered in Brazil in 1855.
+The first specimen of M. macrophyllum was discovered in Brazil in 1855.
 Since then, these bats have been sighted in various locations across South America and Central America.
 In the northern regions of South America, the long-legged bat has been found in parts of Peru, Ecuador, Bolivia, and Venezuela.
 In Central America, these bats have been spotted in Costa Rica, Honduras, Guatemala, and Nicaragua.
 M. macrophyllum has also been located in parts of southern Mexico.
-Although these bats are fairly small, they have been shown to have a large home-range of up to 150 hectares with females having slightly larger home-ranges than males.
+Although these bats are fairly small, they have a large home-range of up to 150 hectares, with females having slightly larger home-ranges than males.

 In general, M. macrophyllum is found in regions slightly north of the equator in rainforests and tropical deciduous forest habitats.
 In the majority of documented sightings, these bats were found near water sources such as lakes, streams, or sea caves off the Pacific coast.
 It has been inferred that these bats live near water sources because of the abundance of insects at these sights.
-In addition to being found near water sources, these bats have also been seen roosting in man-made structures such as water culverts, modern buildings, and even ancient Panama ruins.
+In addition to being found near water sources, these bats have also been seen roosting in man-made structures such as water culverts, modern buildings, and even ancient ruins in Panama.

 Diet and foraging behavior

 Though bats can have a diet ranging from fruit to meat, M. macrophyllum is insectivorous, meaning that their diet mainly consists of insects.
 Stomach content analysis of these bats has revealed mainly winged insects, indicating that the majority of the insects which M. macrophyllum consumes are aerial insects.
 Although flying insects are the main food source of the long-legged bat, these bats have also been known to supplement their diet with animal blood, but not with fruit.
 Due to the prominence of its posterior extremities and large feet, researchers have suggested aquatic hunting in these bats similar to Noctilo fish-eating bats, but this has yet to be proven.

-The most commonly observed foraging strategy of M. macrophyllum is gleaning, in which a bat will hover over a body of water and pick up insects on the surface using its enlarged feet and long hind limbs.
+The most commonly observed foraging strategy of M. macrophyllum is gleaning, in which a bat hovers over a body of water and picks up insects on the surface using its enlarged feet and long hind limbs.
 This system of foraging in M. macrophyllum differs from most other phyllostomid bats.
 However, these bats are not limited to this gleaning foraging strategy alone.
 Laboratory studies have shown M. macrophyllum is also capable of aerial hawking, a foraging strategy where bats prey on insects in midair.
 These bats perform both of these foraging strategies equally effectively.
 This variation in foraging allows these bats to take advantage of the variety of insects in their environment, whether they are sitting on the water or hovering above it.